 When septic arthritis is diagnosed quickly (24–48 hours), antibiotic/antifungal therapy is effective in most cases.
 Therefore, follow the advice and indications of your veterinarian regarding your cat’s medication.
 You should also limit your cat’s movements until cleared by the vet.

-To reduce your cat’s pain and inflammation, place cold compresses or ice packs over the painful area, alternating with heat packs.
+To reduce your cat’s pain and inflammation, your vet might recommend placing cold compresses or ice packs over the painful area, alternating with heat packs.
 Never put ice or heat packs directly on your cat’s skin because you risk causing burns.
 Cover them with a towel to create a barrier.

 When the treatment is delayed, your cat may experience joint degeneration and permanent damage.
-Also, in some cases, the infection could return, and your cat could develop septicemia.
+Also, in some cases, the infection could migrate, and your cat could develop septicemia.

 Septic arthritis represents the infection of one or more joints caused by bacteria (mainly), viruses, or fungi.
 This condition has a sudden onset, and the clinical signs include pain and inflammation at the joint level, lameness, warm joints, lethargy, fever, and lack of appetite.
 If your cat shows any of these signs, take them to the vet as soon as possible for diagnosis and treatment.
 To help your cat get over this issue faster, follow the veterinarian’s instructions and treatment.
-If your cat is in pain, apply cold compresses alternating with warm compresses over the painful joints.
+If your cat is in pain, it might be helpful to apply cold compresses alternating with warm compresses over the painful joints, but ask the vet first.

 Featured Image Credit: C. Freshour, Shutterstock